OneBusAway/onebusaway-android/REBRANDING.md

 For Step 1, you new entry in `build.gradle` will look something like:

     newBrandName {
-        flavorDimension "brand"  // This line is always the same for all brands - it tells Gradle that this entry is for a brand applicationId "com.newbrandname.android" // This is the unique identifier for the listing of this brand on Google Play (typically its your unique domain name in reverse) - you would find this app at https://play.google.com/store/apps/details?id=com.newbrandname.android manifestPlaceholders = [databaseAuthority: applicationId.toString() + '.provider']  // This line is always the same for all brands - it tells Gradle how to set up the database authority field for the brand
+        dimension "brand"  // This line is always the same for all brands - it tells Gradle that this entry is for a brand applicationId "com.newbrandname.android" // This is the unique identifier for the listing of this brand on Google Play (typically its your unique domain name in reverse) - you would find this app at https://play.google.com/store/apps/details?id=com.newbrandname.android manifestPlaceholders = [databaseAuthority: applicationId.toString() + '.provider']  // This line is always the same for all brands - it tells Gradle how to set up the database authority field for the brand
         ...